twobitfool/english-kiss/README.md

 ## Next Steps

-* Variable Highlighting: Make the style get gradually more intense as the text gets more complex.
 * Quick Toggle: Make it easy to toggle this feature on and off -- from status bar?
 * Discoverability: Link in hover text to get details and (AI) suggestions to fix.
 * Customization: Let the user adjust the appearance of the highlight.